-Schedule An Assembly
+Schedule an Assembly

-books on over-coming fear and prejudice, nurturing forgiveness, and related themes are offered to participating students at their request.
+books on overcoming fear and prejudice, nurturing forgiveness, and related themes are offered to participating students at their request.
 More than 400,000 copies have been distributed to date.
 See our resources page for teaching materials.
 Breaking the Cycle fulfills requirements placed on New York schools by the state’s S.A.V.E. legislation to instruct the entire student body in nonviolent conflict resolution.
 And recently, our speakers received the Pride of Ulster Award, the highest honor bestowed by that county.

-Breaking the Cycle has brought a message of Nonviolent Conflict Resolution through Forgiveness to hundreds of thousands of students across the United States and abroad.
+Breaking the Cycle has brought a message of nonviolent conflict resolution through forgiveness to hundreds of thousands of students across the United States and abroad.

-Our speakers tell personal stories of life experiences that demonstrate the positive effects of choosing forgiveness in the face of conflict.
+Our speakers tell personal stories of life experiences that demonstrate the positive effect of choosing forgiveness in the face of conflict.
 Their message emphasizes self-respect and the unique value of each individual.
 If time allows, the presentation ends with a Q&A session and an opportunity for students and staff to speak with the presenters.

-We started in 1999 as a response to the Columbine High School shooting hoping to provide dynamic school assemblies based on conflict resolution through forgiveness.
+We started in 1999 as a response to the Columbine High School shooting, hoping to provide dynamic school assemblies based on conflict resolution through forgiveness.

 Johann Christoph Arnold was a lifelong peacemaker, pastor of the Bruderhof, and bestselling author of eight books including Why Forgive?
 He was born in 1940 but his parents resisted Nazi Germany and consequently fled Europe to settle in South America.
 In the 1960s, his interest in Civil Rights led him to go south, where he met and marched with Martin Luther King Jr..
 Their ensuing friendship impacted the rest of his life.